 Treatment of a poisoned bird: First of all, change the cage, pots for water and give bird a drop of milk, egg white, oat porridge or mucus of linseed.
 After that, give him 2 drops of castor oil for discharge.
 It is advised to give him 2-3 drops of coffee for strengthening the heart.
 Repeat this process for a few days until the bird gets stronger.

 Disruption in Laying Eggs

 Healthy and well fed females should have no problems with laying eggs, but sometimes they lay eggs with soft and unformed eggshells and that can be lethal if you let the bird to continue breeding.
 First of all, you need to strengthen the food, especially the minerals in it – lime, earth, eggshells, sand can do good here.
 Treating this illness usually gives results.
 A few drops of cold water given into the beak can help stimulating the uterine tube.
 If this doesn’t help then inject 2-3 drops of olive oil into cloaca.
 Some breeders say that pecking apples and bacon can help!

 Commonly these are inflammation of an eyelid, cataract, and inflamed cornea.
 In any case, you need to find out the cause and then treat the bird.
 Inflammation can be treated by washing the eyes with chamomile tea and then use proper antibiotic on it.
 Keep the bird on a peaceful and quiet place.

 All in all, there are more diseases that canary can catch but these are the most common ones and the list is pretty detailed, although the descriptions are not.
 I think this list can help you as a first aid but for more serious cases you visit the vet if you feel the need.
-Anyhow, treat your birds well, and like all other animals they will give you back love and happiness multiplied.
+Treat your birds well, and like all other animals they will give you back love and happiness multiplied.